danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

       <li>Extract the token from the <code class="language-text">Authorization</code> request header.</li>
       <li>Fetch the JWKS (which contains the public key) from Auth0.</li>
       <li>Verify the token signature with the fetched public key.</li>
-      <li>Verify the token has the correct "Issuer" and "Audience" claims.</li>
+      <li>Verify the token has the correct issuer and audience claims.</li>
     </ul>
   </li>